Wall Street Pummels GLOBALFOUNDRIES Inc. (GFS) After Recent Earnings Report

-GLOBALFOUNDRIES Inc. (NASDAQ:GFS) went up by 3.51% from its latest closing price compared to the recent 1-year high of $79.49.
-The company’s stock price has collected 2.09% of gains in the last five trading sessions.
+GLOBALFOUNDRIES Inc. (NASDAQ:GFS) went up by 1.76% from its latest closing price compared to the recent 1-year high of $79.49.
+The company’s stock price has collected -0.24% of loss in the last five trading sessions.
 Barron’s reported on 08/09/22 that GlobalFoundries Sinks.
 Worries About Chip Demand Outweigh Solid Earnings.

 Is It Worth Investing in GLOBALFOUNDRIES Inc. (NASDAQ :GFS) Right Now?